karam-alhaj/AIC/README.md

 - **Motor Imagery (MI):** This involves decoding neural patterns generated when a person imagines specific motor movements (hand or directional movement).

 The dataset provided contains **multi-channel EEG recordings** collected during both SSVEP and MI sessions, annotated respectively with:
-- Visual stimulus frequencies (for SSVEP), and
+- Visual stimulus frequencies (for SSVEP).
 - Motor imagery categories (for MI).

 ## What is EEG?